Our curriculum is designed to ensure all pupils leave Vale School at the end of Year 6 as:

 “Catch them being good.”

-School Council, providing opportunities for pupils to develop as Responsible Citizens
+School Council, Eco Warriors, & Digital Leaders, providing opportunities for pupils to develop as responsible citizens

 We recognise the importance of revisiting concepts and knowledge regularly and use a wide range of strategies to accomplish this:

 - Quizzes – repeated retrieval improves long-term retention.
-In 2013, five cognitive scientists [Dunlosky, Rawson, Marsh, Nathan & Willingham] collated hundreds of studies looking at memory retention and showed that practice testing is the most successful tool for improving retention and learning than other techniques.
+In 2013, five cognitive scientists [Dunlosky, Rawson, Marsh, Nathan & Willingham] collated hundreds of studies looking at memory retention and showed that quizzing (practice testing) is the most successful tool for improving retention and learning.